zakaria17amir/patients-portal/README.md

 - (`requirements.txt`) contains the packages needs to be installed for the application to run. you can append a 3pp (3rd Party Package) in this file if you have used any.

 ## Testing the final application
+You can use the git bash to execute these shell commands if you don't have the linux or wsl.

 In Terminal :